 Here’s how to make fake snow with flour and corn starch.
 The kids and I put together this recipe with items already on-hand in my teaching cabinet, as we haven’t had any real snow to get into.
 We decided to make it “super sparkly” just because we could!

 This recipe is a wintery version of our fun toddler-safe play sand.

-The fake snow recipe below is NOT taste-safe though, as it contains baby oil.
+The fake snow recipe below is NOT taste-safe, as it contains baby oil.
 Simply use vegetable oil in place of the baby oil if you’d rather it be a taste-safe version.
 Technically, you really don’t want kids eating handfuls of raw flour either . . . so be sure to review your expectations with the kids ahead of time.